dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 ### Assumptions

-This guide assumes that you have already integrated one or more [SnowPlow trackers][trackers] into your website or app, and have deployed a [SnowPlow collector] [collectors] which is logging raw SnowPlow events to Amazon S3.
+This guide assumes that you have already integrated one or more [Snowplow trackers][trackers] into your website or app, and have deployed a [Snowplow collector] [collectors] which is logging raw Snowplow events to Amazon S3.

-If you have not completed these steps yet, then please consult the [Getting started] [getting-started] page on the SnowPlow Analytics website.
+If you have not completed these steps yet, then please consult the [Getting started] [getting-started] page on the Snowplow Analytics website.

 This guide also assumes that you have administrator access to a Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you can install EmrEtlRunner and schedule a regular cronjob.